kapv89/k_yrs_go/README.md

 rows of updates for the `doc_id` are > 100 in count.
 Compaction happens in a serializable transaction, and the combined-yupdate is inserted in the table only when the number of deleted yupdates is equal to what was fetched from the db.

+Even the Reads and Writes happen in serializable transactions.
+From what all I have read about databases, Reads, Writes, and Compactions in `k_yrs_go` should be consistent with each other.

 ## Usage: